-Prior authorization does not determine if the Member is enrolled or if the service is a covered benefit for the Member.
+Prior authorization does not determine if your patient is a GlobalHealth Member or if the healthcare service requested is a covered benefit.
 We recommend that you call to verify the Member's enrollment and benefit coverage.
+A Contracted Provider may also check eligibility on GlobalLink $^{\text{TM}}$.